IamOmaR22/Online-News-Portal-with-Django/README.md

-# Django-Online-News-Portal
-Daily News For You is an online news portal developed using Django
+# Daily News For You is an online news portal developed using Django